LegacyNsfw/Cpu32Emulator/misc/journal.md

 >
 > Describe a plan for implementing this application.

-And Claude wrote [this](claude-plan.md), which looks like it might actually work, if it can in fact do what it thinks it can do.
+And Claude wrote [this plan](claude-plan.md), which looks like it might actually work, if it can in fact do what it thinks it can do.
 So I asked it to try:

 > Implement phase 1.